Center For Street Involved Children

 How To Help?

-Naturally the centre has running costs.
-24 hour staff, clothing, soap, food, rent and of course the education of the children who live there.
+Naturally the Home has running costs.
+24 hour staff, clothing, medical care, food, rent and of course the education of the children who live there.

 To help with these costs we have both a direct donation facility, and a child sponsorship program too.

 · Share with one of our street involved children, and help us keep the door open for other children who need a loving home and somewhere safe to stay.

 · Share your support with the centre, of course we as ever rely heavily on others sharing with the centre to pay for things like rent, food, our 24 hour staffing and the day to day bills 42+ b0ys can bring!

 As with all we do, all our resources come from people who find us on social media, and feel moved to share with the children.